Burning The Ground: DjPaulT's 80's and 90's Remixes

 Eurythmics – Would I Lie To You?
 (US 12″)

 Lyrically, the song features Lennox confronting a cheating lover as she leaves him for good.
-As she declares that she is “walking out the door” and he doubts her, Lennox’s response is “would I lie to you honey? / now would I say something that wasn’t true?”
-The music video was heavily shown on MTV, the clip beginning with an angry confrontation between Lennox and her boyfriend (during which he calls her a “bitch”), just prior to a Eurythmics performance.
+As she declares that she is “walking out the door” and he doubts her, Lennox’s response is “would I lie to you, honey? / now would I say something that wasn’t true?”
+The music video was heavily shown on MTV, the clip beginning with an angry confrontation between Lennox and her boyfriend (during which he calls her a “bitch”), just before a Eurythmics performance.

 After some friendly encouragement backstage from bandmate Stewart, the full band performs the song, only to have Lennox’s boyfriend return to the venue, climb up onto the stage, and get pushed off into the audience by Lennox.
 Steven Bauer played the part of the boyfriend.
 The cover photo of the Be Yourself Tonight album is a screenshot from the music video during the argument scene.